– Good condition

-Upstairs another spacious lounge with open fire and exit to a large terrace with beatutiful sea view.
-Here we find another three bedrooms, of which one is very large and have exit to another sea view terrace and another one has a terrace with mountain views.
-On the floor you find two bathrooms.
+Upstairs another spacious lounge with open fire and exit to a large terrace with beautiful sea view.
+Here we find another three bedrooms, of which one is very large and has an exit to another sea view terrace and another one has a terrace with mountain views.
+On this floor, you find two bathrooms.

 The basement floor/garage is spacious, tiled and in good condition.
 Here is also a bathroom.

-The 3.000 sq m large garden is well maintained and have olives, mediterranean plants and beautiful stone details.
+The 3.000 sqm large garden is well maintained and has olives, Mediterranean plants, and beautiful stone details.

 There are some cities in the world whose names are loaded with a mystical, not to say mythical, charge.
 Names like Timbuktu, Samarkand, and Alexandria.
 In Europe there is a shortage of cities with this aura, they tend to be already fully explored and exploited by the time you get to them.
 Syracuse is the exception.